Disintegration as a Path to Meaning

 One of the biggest dangers right now is that most people are still playing by the old rules.
 They think this is just another election cycle, another economic crisis, another period of political instability.
 It’s not.

-Acknowledge reality—stop clinging to the fantasy that the old world is coming back.
-It’s not.
+Acknowledge reality—let go of the fantasy that the old world is coming back.
+It’s gone.

-Reject cynicism and accelerationism—disintegration is happening, but direction matters.
-We need an ethical, human-centered reformation—not just destruction.
+Reject cynicism and accelerationism—disintegration is happening regardless, and direction matters.
+We need an ethical, human-centered reformation.

 Cultivate new leaders—people who see beyond left and right, who understand what’s at stake, and who are willing to tell the truth.